Data Protected - Czech Republic

 Exemptions and other issues

-The new regulation does not affect already established relationships between businesses and customers who can be contacted in line with the GDPR.
+The regulation effective from 1 July 2022 does not affect already established relationships between businesses and customers who can be contacted in line with the GDPR.
 The legal regulation of direct marketing by telephone introduced by the Electronic Communications Act applies only to contact when there is no relationship between the caller (contactor) and the called party (contacted).

 _____________________________________________________________________ Top